Heritage and Development

 As the oldest incorporated City in BC and the first capital of the Province, New Westminster is renowned for an excellent collection of Victorian and Edwardian buildings in residential neighbourhoods, commercial centres and even along its industrial waterfront.

 The City considers any structure older than 50 years to potentially have heritage merit.
-Building permit applications that involve the demolition of these buildings are given an extra review.
+Building permit applications that involve the demolition of these buildings are given an extra review: please contact the Planning Division prior to submitting these applications.

 A Heritage Revitalization Agreement (HRA) is a formal, voluntary, written agreement that allows the City to supersede zoning regulations and to provide non-financial incentives which would make it viable for owners to conserve property of heritage merit.
 An HRA is a form of long term protection which is registered on title.